 All modern washing machines take a lot longer to wash than they used to.
-Many people blame their particular brand of washing machine, especially after replacing an older one which washed much quicker – but washing machines just take a lot longer to wash these days.
+Many people blame their particular brand of washing machine, especially after replacing an older one which washed much quicker.
+However, all washing machines just take a lot longer to wash these days and this article explains why.
+Also if you are wondering why do economy cycles take much longer to run if they are using less electricity this is also answered later on.

-- The introduction of the energy labels causing manufacturers to focus closely on using less electricity and even less water
+The introduction of the energy labels means manufacturers have to focus closely on using less electricity and even less water.

-- To lesser extent cold water only washing machines, but as my article on cold fill machines points out, in the UK most people’s wash times shouldn’t be significantly affected by losing the hot water valve – Should I buy a cold fill washing machine or hot and cold fill?
+To a lesser extent cold water only washing machines causing washing machines to have to heat up from cold.
+However, as my article on cold fill machines points out, in the UK most people’s wash times shouldn’t be significantly affected by losing the hot water valve – Should I buy a cold fill washing machine or hot and cold fill?

 Ultimately most washing machines take a ridiculous amount of time to complete a wash cycle now so it’s fairly normal.
 There are variances in wash times but quicker times may result in not getting laundry as clean.
 Ironically, most of the reasons mentioned above are to do with becoming more environmentally friendly but taking almost twice as long is bound to shorten the life of a washing machine as well as make it break down more – which is not environmentally friendly at all.